adambard/learnxinyminutes-docs/bash.html.markdown

 ls -t # Sorts the directory contents by last-modified date (descending) ls -R # Recursively `ls` this directory and all of its subdirectories

-# Results of the previous command can be passed to the next command as input.
+# Results (stdout) of the previous command can be passed as input (stdin) to the next command
+# using a pipe |.
+Commands chained in this way are called a "pipeline", and are run concurrently.
 # The `grep` command filters the input with provided patterns.
 # That's how we can list .txt files in the current directory:
 ls -l | grep "\.txt"